 All sessions start with a consultation and a questionnaire.
 We meet, at your house preferably, but the local coffee shop is fine too, and we just talk.
 We get to know each other, talk about our kids and life and plan out your session.
 We go over the questionnaire about what is important in your life right now and plan out the best way to tell your story!
 Once we set the date, then I come hang out with you and take some pictures.
 It is seriously the easiest, stress-free session you have ever had!
 After your session, I will post some sneak peeks on social media.
 Two to three weeks later we meet up again at your home and view all your beautiful fully edited images.
 Then together we can review a gallery to turn your family story into art for your walls and shelves!
 Products will then be delivered approximately 2-3 weeks after your order is placed.

 After our meeting, I will send you an invoice for a deposit of $150.
 This secures your date and allows you to break up your payments.
 The remainder is due 24 hours prior to your session.
 Cash, check and paypal (credit card) are all accepted.
 Each session comes with many of your favorite images blogged to share with friends and family.
-Documentary packages start at $425 with typical investments around $800-$2000.
+Documentary packages start at $175 with typical investments around $800-$2000 with both digital or products available to best suit your needs!
 Want to know more about what the investment will be and how the process works?
 Click right here.
 Payment plans are available as well, you just have to ask!

 Sure!
 I am a print-based photographer which means I want you to have all of your story in a tangible item that you can pass down from generation to generation.
 Usb's corrupt, computers crash and clouds blow away with the wind, think about that floppy disk that you can't access anymore.
 Hanging family pictures on the wall has been proven to boost kids self-esteem, plus they are great conversation starters.
 Don't worry though, I understand the need for having digital images as well, so I am here for all of your needs.
 Plus for every dollar spent on print products, you will receive a matching dollar in digital credit (a great way to get both).
 Every session is also blogged which is a great way to share your story with friends and family!